meceqs/meceqs/docs/fundamentals.md

 }
 ```

-## Terminal filters
+## Terminal middleware

-At the end of every pipeline there must be a terminal filter that doesn't call into a next filter.
+At the end of every pipeline there must be a terminal middleware that doesn't call into a next middleware.
-This filter will process the message in a way that is useful for your scenario.
+This middleware will process the message in a way that is useful for your scenario.
 In case of a sender pipeline,
-the filter might send the message to Azure Service Bus.
-In case of a receiver pipeline, the filter might use
+the middleware might send the message to Azure Service Bus.
+In case of a receiver pipeline, the middleware might use
-our [Typed Handling Filter](typed-handling.md) to invoke a service in your business layer.
+our [Typed Handling Middleware](typed-handling.md) to invoke a service in your business layer.

-Meceqs includes filters for typed in-process handling and also for different transports.
+Meceqs includes middleware for typed in-process handling and also for different transports.